-32. Asgard Thunder Tee: I had to throw one of these varsity team tees in here, and Asgard Thunder sounded too cool to pass up.
+32. Asgard Thunder Tee: I had to throw one of these varsity team tees in here.

 33. UFO’s Attack Tee: Another cute bit of vintage.

-35. Assemble Tee: I like clean designs like this that still pack a punch.
+35. Assemble Tee: I like clean designs like this.

 36. DC Cartoon Tee: While I was picking out tees I realized I had like a billion Marvel shirts and very few DC.
 Truly a crime.
 I found this one, and love it for its colors and layout.

-37. Spiderverse Tee: I need something from my new favorite Spiderman movie.
+37. Spiderverse Tee: I need something from my favorite Spiderman movie.